JasonEst-11/.net-8-Dockerfile/README.md

 # .NET 8 Dockerfile setup
 This is just the Dockerfile for a .net 8 API setup

-## How to create a new .net 8 API project
+## How to create and containerize a new .net 8 API project
 *Note: This setup is done on a windows 10 machine.
 Any other OS might require some extra configurations or other resources.*

 **Prerequisites**